EP23: Ya Gotta Have Faith

 If the Spirit of God is not living in you, then you lack the capacity to perceive any of this.

-If your mind and heart are closed, you won’t be to open to much of anything I’ve shared in this post.
+If your mind and heart are closed, then you won’t be open to much of anything I’ve shared in this post.

 I am totally cool with that.
 I am not trying to win over the unwinnable.

 To be clear, that’s not to suggest that I don’t care about people; all I am saying is that God wins over the unwinnable, not me.